 The government of Saudi Arabia has granted citizenship to Sophia, a humanoid robot created by Hong Kong company Hanson Robotics.

-Sophia’s first appearance was at a UN event themed ‘The future of everything,’ where she had a brief interaction with UN Deputy Secretary-General Amina J. Mohammed.
+Sophia’s first appearance was at a UN event themed ‘,’ where she had a brief interaction with UN Deputy Secretary-General Amina J. Mohammed.

 Giving answers to Ms. Mohammed’s question about what the UN can do to help people in many parts of the world who have no access to the Internet or electricity, Sophia donning a burgundy colored gown said, “the future is already here.
 It’s just not very evenly distributed,” quoting renowned science fiction writer William Gibson.
 “If we are smarter and focused on win-win type of results, A.I. [artificial intelligence] could help proficiently distribute the world’s existing resources like food and energy.”